 Before Sunrise

-(The Ferris wheel at night)
+(The ferris wheel at night)

 In the film, a young American called Jesse (played by Ethan Hawke) and a French student called Celine (played by Julie Delpy) meet on the Budapest – Vienna train.